 “Working with the Oxford AHSN has been a positive experience.
 Engaging the AHSN has allowed us to gather a wealth of information which we will use to develop a coherent strategy for a digital offer to children and young people.
 Our collaboration has developed and grown in response to our findings and the information gathered, including from clinicians and from local youth boards and events involving young people.”

 Andy Fitton, Head of CAMHs and Eating Disorder Transformation, Oxford Health NHS Foundation Trust

-A report of the findings from this work is due to be published within the next month and engagement with the BOB ICS is ongoing.
+Engagement with the BOB ICS is ongoing.
 Key learnings and resources from this work will be spread to other ICS areas within the Oxford AHSN region and further afield.

 There are many opportunities for digital solutions to be adopted throughout CAMHS pathways, enhancing traditional services, widening access and improving self-care.
 The greatest opportunities relate to accessing support at an early stage.